AwpData/Csgo-Case-Simulator/README.md

  * In order to not get errors or missing characters (labeled with "?"): <br>
  * 1. Window > Preferences > General > Content Types, under "Default encoding", type "UTF-8" and click apply <br>
  * 2. Window > Preferences > General > Workspace, set "Text file encoding" to "Other : UTF-8". <br>

+<b> Not to worry, I will publish a .jar file when I complete the program so you don't have to execute through IDE</b>